ericsonga/APCSAReview/_sources/Unit8-2DArray/topic-8-2-2D-array-loops-Day2.rst

 - Nested iteration statements can be written to traverse the 2D array in "row-major order" or "column-major order."

-- In a enhanced for each loop, the variable of the outer loop must be the type of each row, which is a 1D array.
+- In an enhanced for each loop, the variable of the outer loop must be the type of each row, which is a 1D array.
 The inner enhanced for loop variable must be the same type as the elements stored in the array.

 - All standard 1D array algorithms can be applied to 2D array objects.